Leviathan II

 Leviathan II is the eighteenth studio album by Swedish symphonic metal band Therion.
 It was released on 28 October 2022 by Nuclear Blast Records.
-It is the follow-up to the first Leviathan album.
+It is the second part in the Leviathan trilogy, whose first and last albums, Leviathan and Leviathan III, were released on 2021 and 2023 respectively.

 According to Christofer Johnsson, this second part of the trilogy attempts aimed towards a "more moody and melancholic" sound, that rekindles the "mystic, melancholic aura" of their groundbreaking work Vovin.

 Lyrical themes

 As with most Therion albums, all songs are based on various mythologies, as well as other mystical traditions and lore.